rehierl/node-tree-outliner/3-basic-design/3-4-0-last-nodes.md

 sectioning node.
 Consequently, a type-1 sectioning node represents the parent container of the declared section.

-Note that, because the root node must always be seen to represent a type-1 sectioning node, there is no need to take the root's missing parent node into account.
+Note that, because the root node must always be treated as a type-1 sectioning node, there is no need to take the root's non-existent parent node into account.

 Note that no two type-1 sections have the same parent container.
-That is, because any sectioning node always only declares a single section.
-And, because of that, a 2nd type-1 section either is completely independent of the 1st type-1 section (i.e. outside of and subsequent to it), or one of its descendants.
+That is, because any sectioning node always declares a single section.
+And, because of that, a second type-1 section either is independent of the first type-1 section (i.e. outside of and subsequent to it), or one of its descendants.

 **CLARIFICATION**
-Even if the default scope of a type-1 section has to end with the section's sectioning node, a type-1 section can technically still be closed by an event that is subsequent to the section's open and presequent to its default close event.
+Even if the default scope of a type-1 section has to end with the section's sectioning node, a type-1 section could technically still be closed by an event that is subsequent to the section's open and presequent to its default close event.